vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 <br>
 _S: So you don't see any big changes regarding GIMP in the near future?_

 **M:** In the near future definitely not, because we have to get some releases out.
+Unless of course there is a well-done patch that doesn't need weeks of discusion and back-and-forth negotiations on how things _should_ be done.

-Using other languages?
+About using other languages?
 Why not?
 There is Rust.
-There is maybe simpler stuff for doing UI.
-If that's actually working…
+There is maybe simpler stuff for doing user interfaces, there is this and that.
+But making such decisions for a codebase the size of GIMP is not something we can decide based on _"the latest hot stuff"_.

 I mean, look at this javascript mess.
 Is that really better?
 Just because it's easier?
 Easier just means that more clueless people can write code, and they are clueless enough already.
-So it doesn't make it better by making it easier.
+So making is easier doesn't make it better.
 Arrogant but true.

 <br>
 _S: Anything else you want to change?_

-**M:** Yes a lot of stuff if **I** don't have to change them because I really have enough things to do *(laughs)*.
+**M:** Yes a lot of stuff, if **I** don't have to do all the changes, because I really have enough things to do already *(laughs)*.

 So you go organize it better.

 You can be maintainer of whatever subpart, please.
 **Please.**
 Take away the work from me.
-The contributors need to realize that if you do something really well, they will be in charge of the part they do well.
+All contributors need to realize that if they do something really well, they will be in charge of the part they do well.
-Nobody realizes that.

 <br>
 _J: That's a very good point._

-**M:** If they do it right, then they'll be in charge of the part they are doing right.
+**M:** If you do it right, then you'll be in charge of the part you are doing right.
 It always works like that.

 <br>